Emily L. Coderre, Ph.D.

 Following completion of my PhD I returned to the US as a Postdoctoral Fellow in the Division of Cognitive Neurology/Neuropsychology in the Department of Neurology at Johns Hopkins, working with Drs.
 Barry Gordon and Kerry Ledoux on language processing in individuals with autism spectrum disorder (ASD).
 I stayed in this lab during a second postdoc as a Distinguished Science of Learning Fellow through the Johns Hopkins Science of Learning Institute, in which I developed a line of translational research exploring neuromodulation and empirically-based interventions for improving reading comprehension in individuals with ASD.

-In August 2017 I joined faculty at the University of Vermont as an Assistant Professor in the Department of Communication Sciences and Disorders, where I am continuing my research using EEG and fMRI to investigate language processing in individuals with ASD.
+In August 2017 I joined faculty at the University of Vermont in the Department of Communication Sciences and Disorders, where I am continuing my research using EEG and fMRI to investigate language processing in individuals with ASD.
 In several lines of research, I have started exploring semantic processing, or understanding the meaning of language, and narrative comprehension, or how we understand stories, in both linguistic (i.e., through written or spoken language) and non-linguistic (i.e., through pictures or visual languages) modalities.
 I am also teaching at the undergraduate and graduate levels.

 You can read more about my specific research interests here.